-Infertility is diagnosed when conception hasn’t occurred after six months (women ages 35+) or one year (women less than 35) of unprotected intercourse.
+Infertility is diagnosed when conception hasn’t occurred after six months (women ages 35+) or one year (women younger than 35) of unprotected intercourse.
 It’s also diagnosed when a woman has had more than one miscarriage.
 Did you know infertility is a reproductive disease that affects women and men equally?

 Act on these symptoms and problems

-Some symptoms and health problems are associated with infertility.
 Forget the suggested timeframes for determining infertility and instead talk to your healthcare provider if any of the following apply to you and your partner.

 - Trouble determining ovulation with typical tracking methods (such as basal body temperature or ovulation detection kits)